EVENTS & ACTIVITIES

 Use of site is by donation base which directly supports land restoration, site use and continued care for our communities.
 Please reach out if you or a group would like to volunteer for ongoing projects.

-Work includes general landscaping, blackberry root removal, ivy and invasive species removal, new plantings, weeding, small building projects, and more!
+Our efforts on the land are seasonally attuned and may include such activities as general landscaping, blackberry root removal, ivy and other species removal, new plantings, harvesting, small building projects and more!

 Gloves, tools, snacks and drinks available